Corionis/ELS/artifacts/document/command-line.md

 Log Levels: ALL, TRACE, DEBUG, INFO, WARN, ERROR, FATAL, and OFF.
 The debug level is the controller of the level.
 The console level may show less but not more than the debug level.

+### Multiple actions

+Different actions can be performed during one execution, i.e. actions may be combined.
+The order of processing of the actions is:

+ 1. Renaming with -n | --rename
+ 2. Text export with -e | --export-text
+ 3. Item export with -i | --export-items
+ 4. Duplicates check with -u | --duplicates
+ 5. Finally a back-up operation if all necessary arguments are provided.

 ### Rules
  * -e is only performed then it stops, so other options like -s or -m do not make sense